As pandemic persists, counties confront emergency measures to house the homeless

 At Coffield, which houses women, clients have reported mice, mold and leaks.
 At Long Branch, which houses men, staff members have fielded complaints from community members who want their recreation center back.
 Families returned to the public pool opposite Long Branch over the summer, with children streaming past the gym where 70 or so men take refuge.

-Tension over the shelters has become a sticking point between top officials in Montgomery, illustrating the pressures faced by local governments navigating a confusing, delta-variant-driven phase of the pandemic as financial resources and community support wear thin.
+Tension over the shelters has become a sticking point between top officials in Montgomery County, illustrating the pressures faced by local governments navigating a confusing, delta-variant-driven phase of the pandemic as financial resources and community support wear thin.

 Using hotels or overflow facilities has been effective in curbing virus infection rates among the homeless, who tend to be older and sicker than the general public, experts say.
 But as the pandemic wears on, communities have been forced to confront the sustainability of these measures, even while the recently expired eviction moratorium threatens to push additional people onto the streets.